awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-contact-control-panel.md

 ## Set up Softphones and Desk Phones<a name="phone-settings"></a>

-Before agents can use the CCP, check the following configurations:
+Before agents can use the CCP, or if they are having problems hearing a conversation or being heard, check the following:
 + **Headset connectivity**—Check the settings in Device Management to ensure that your computer recognizes the headset and allows proper headset connectivity\.
 + **Set up headset**—You may need to adjust your browser settings to ensure correct peripheral selection\.
 + **Desktop notifications**—Ensure that the browser is not in incognito mode so that desktop notifications can be displayed\.